 If you clean up after your dog while he looks on, he may misunderstand your intent and try to copy your actions in some fashion by “picking up after himself”.
 Your dog might also see other dogs eating dog poop and learn the behavior from them.

 For puppies, eating feces may simply be a learning experience.
 Puppies learn things by putting nearly everything that comes in front of them in their mouth.
-Most puppies will develop a distaste for poop in fairly short order.
+Most puppies will develop a distaste for poop in fairly short order and eventually grow out of it.
 So, if your dog is a puppy, you can relax… chances are that they will change their behavior in due time.
 Just make sure you keep an eye on things and try to remove waste whenever possible so that your dog doesn’t develop bad habits.

 Why You Should Take Your Poop Eating Dog to the Vet

-If you have dogs eating dog poop, you should make sure it’s not because of a health issue.
+If you have dogs eating dog poop, you should make sure it’s not because of an underlying health issue.
 Some dogs will start eating poop when they aren’t absorbing enough nutrients, they have parasites, or they have issues with their pancreas.
 All coprophagic dogs should be examined by a veterinarian.